rya-sge/access-denied/_posts/2024-08-27-compound-protocol-v2.md

 - Assets supplied to a market are represented by an ERC-20 token balance (**cToken**), which entitles the owner to an increasing quantity of the underlying asset.
 As the money market accrues interest, which is a function of borrowing demand, cTokens become convertible into an increasing amount of the underlying asset.
 In this way, earning interest is as simple as holding a ERC-20 cToken.

-- Market scView for Tether
+- Market View for Tether

 ![alt text]({{site.url_complet}}/assets/article/blockchain/defi/compound/compound-tether.png)